varunsridharan/woocommerce-quick-buy/readme.txt

 That's great.
 We are always open to your input, and we would like to add anything we think will be useful to a lot of people.
 Please send your comment/idea to varunsridharan23@gmail.com

 **I found a bug!**
 Oops.
-Please User github / WordPress to post bugs.  <a href="https://github.com/technofreaky/woocomerce-quick-buy/"> Open an Issue </a>
+Please User github / WordPress to post bugs.  <a href="https://github.com/varunsridharan/woocommerce-quick-buy"> Open an Issue </a>

 **How To Call This Plugin in a template File ?**
 This Plugin Can Be Called Using `<?php do_shortcode('[wc_quick_buy]') ?>` short code

 **Where Are The Plugin Settings Available ?**
-`Woo Commerce Settings ==> Products ==> WC Quick Buy`
+`Woo Commerce Settings ==> WC Quick Buy`

 **Where can I request new features**
-Please open an issue at <a href="https://github.com/technofreaky/woocomerce-quick-buy"> GitHub </a> and we will look into it
+Please open an issue at <a href="https://github.com/varunsridharan/woocommerce-quick-buy"> GitHub </a> and we will look into it

 == Changelog ==
+= 2.0 - 17/09/2019 =
+* Plugin Fully Redeveloped
+* Added Seo Friendly URL
+* Added Predefined Button Styles
+* Added WPOnion Framework ( V 1.3.6 )
+* Added VSP-Framework ( 0.7.6 )

 = 1.9 - 27/03/2018 =
 * Added : Option to hide if product already in cart
 * Tweaks : Minor Code Change and codecleanup done.